-Engen are South Africa's leading supplier of paraffin, through the Laurel Paraffin brand.
+Engen are South Africa's leading supplier of paraffin through the Laurel Paraffin brand.

-Engen KlevaKidz takes the form of an interactive educational stage drama relaying key safety messages - in the learners' mother tongues - combined with a jingle to reinforce the theme.
+Engen KlevaKidz takes the form of an interactive educational stage drama using engaging characters to relay key safety messages in the learners' mother tongues including Zulu, Sotho, Xhosa and English, combined with jingles to reinforce the theme.